 The simple melody line shown in the following summary of the piece is mostly in the 6-note minor blues scale that's an extension of the pentatonic minor mode.
-Red highlighting identifies high notes, which otherwise tend to fade into the background in the linear textual representation.
-Over-lined bars 6-7 are a variation that brings in ornamental chords and ornamental melody notes (the latter highlighted in yellow).
+The melody line is so full of zig-zags that arrow prefixes are shown on all notes, with red highlighting identifying peaks within phrases.
+Bars 6-7 are a variation that brings in ornamental chords and ornamental melody notes (the latter highlighted in yellow).
 In bar 7, the 1.p2 notation means the first note is "crushed" into the second note on the same beat.